KRR-Oxford/OntoAlign/LogMap-ML/README.md

 This folder includes the implementation of LogMap-ML introduced in the paper ****Augmenting Ontology Alignment by Semantic Embedding and Distant Supervision****.
 The HeLis and FoodOn ontologies, and their partial GS is in helis_foodon.tar.gz.

+> Note: this is a preliminary implementation.
+We are making it more "end-to-end".

 ### Dependence
 Our codes in this package are tested with
   1. Python 3.7